gerwld/MetaMask-vault-decryptor/README.md

 ~~To run the vault decryptor locally, ensure both Beefy and Browserify are installed~~<br>
 Not required anymore

-## Reminder:
+## Important:

-This repo is not a original source.
-It's an update of old fork, maded "just for fun".
-Use it only if original not works in your browser or etc.
-Also keep in mind that using it offline & in incognito mode may be safer.
+This repository is not an original source.
+It's an update of an old fork, made "just for fun."
+Use it only if the original does not work in your browser or elsewhere.
+Also, keep in mind that using it offline & in incognito mode may be safer.

 ## To run: